NBA Legend Shaquille O’Neal Predicts Fate Of LeBron James And L.A. Lakers In 2018-19 Season

 “Yeah, I think they can make the playoffs,” O’Neal said.
 “Every time LeBron starts with a new team they don’t start off as they would have hoped.
 But there are eight playoff spots out there and they should be able to get one.”

 To strengthen their chance of ending their five-year playoff drought, Shaquille O’Neal believes that the Lakers should still consider upgrading their current roster.
-O’Neal suggested that the Lakers should add shooters to maximize the effectiveness of LeBron James,
+O’Neal suggested that the Lakers should add shooters to maximize the effectiveness of LeBron James.

 “They definitely need shooters,” O’Neal said.
 “LeBron always needs shooters.”